-Other income increased \$0.4 million to \$0.5 million recorded for the current quarter, compared to \$0.1 million in the same period of the prior year.
-This represents gains recorded on investments held for our non-qualified deferred compensation plan.
-The amount recorded as a gain was offset by the same amount recorded as an increase to compensation expense within SG&A expenses.
+Other income increased \$0.4 million from the same period a year ago, with \$0.5 million recorded in the current quarter, from \$0.1 million in the same period of the prior year.
+This amount represents gains recorded on investments held for our non-qualified deferred compensation plan.
+The amount recorded as a gain was offset by a similar amount recorded as an increase to compensation expense within SG&A expenses.